billkable/nf-instrumentation/README.md

     following:
     - *Low Value* is set to the *High Value*
     - *Off Period* to zero.

+    The pulse rule is also imbedded within Ramp and Sine algorithms if you want to combine them in a single configuration.

 1.  **Sine** - The algorithm returns a value ranging between configured *High Value* and *Low Value* according to Sine function applied to